-Beginning February 2nd, the annual festival is of a decidedly stately affair by comparison, but it is certainly an occasion for excess, self-expression, and sensuality.
-Acting troupes and performers engage in various forms of commedia dell'arte, street theatre and juggling, and epic proportions of traditional Venetian food and wine are consumed.
+Acting troupes and performers engage in various forms of “commedia dell'arte” - improvised performances of theatre, juggling, and comedy - and epic proportions of traditional Venetian food and wine are consumed.

 Tours & Tickets

 If it’s your first time in Venice, see all the highlights of this magical city on a combination walking tour of Venice’s narrow streets and a boat tour on the ...
 Read more

 Duration: 3 hours (approx.)